Optimal Clustering with Bandit Feedback: Literature Review

 There have been some attempts in the literature to adapt the vanilla $K$-means algorithm to an online framework involving streams of incoming data \citep{choromanska2012online, liberty2016algorithm, cohen2021online}.
 In this line of works, each item only has {\em one} observation.
 In particular, at each time step $t$, the agent receives an observation of one item and has to determine its cluster index before the arrival of next observation.
 This is vastly different from our setting of bandit feedback, where the arm pulls are determined adaptively by the agent and the observations are stochastic.
 In addition, another related work by \citet{khaleghi2012online} addressed the case where every item is associated with an infinite sequence generated by one of $K$ unknown stationary ergodic processes.
 At each time step $t$, some observations arrive, each being either a new sequence or the continuation of some previously observed sequence, and the agent needs to partition the observed sequences into $K$ groups.
+Finally, \citet{mazumdar2017clustering} studied clustering with noisy queries in both the adaptive and non-adaptive settings, where the agent receives a potentially incorrect answer on whether two items belong to the same cluster at each time step.
 To the best of our knowledge, the online clustering with bandit feedback problem (formally described in Section~\ref{section_setup}) has not been considered before.